|

 SYCHOANALYTIC writers tend to focus on

-identityor, to be more precise, the lack of a stable identityas
+identity—or, to be more precise, the lack of a stable identity—as

 the core of Borderline Personality Disorder (BPD).
 But in

-my experience, given what I know about
+my experience, I know that

-illusion), the real core of BPD,
+illusions, and that the real core of BPD,

 and other personality problems with